roeierez/infinite-list/README.md

 * pageItemsCount - the number of items loaded in this page
 * hasMore - Are there more items to be loaded or this is the last page of the list.

-### scrollToOffset(offset, animate)

-A function that receive the offset to scroll and scroll the list to that position with/without animation

 ### scrollToItem(index, animate)

 A function that receive the index of item and scroll the list to that item position with/without animation